Financial irregularities: ED arrests Amit Chandule, close aide of Shiv Sena MLA Pratap Sarnaik, in Tops Group case

-The ED examined the financial details of Tops Group and people associated with it, and found suspicious transactions between them.
+Shiv Sena's Pratak Sarnaik has gone into quarantine as per fresh reports.

-The Enforcement Directorate on November 25 arrested Amit Chandule, a close aid of Shiv Sena MLA Pratap Sarnaik, after it conducted raids on 10 premises of Tops Group, a private security agency, and Sarnaik's residence.
+The Enforcement Directorate on November 25 arrested Amit Chandule, a close aide of Shiv Sena MLA Pratap Sarnaik, after it conducted raids on 10 premises of Tops Group, a private security agency, including Sarnaik's residence.

 According to media reports, the ED examined the financial details of the group and people associated with it, and found suspicious transactions between them.
 The decision to conduct the raids was taken to collect related evidence, sources said.